How to know if you're blocked on iMessage

 The first place to check for signs that you've been blocked on iMessage is in your iMessage thread with the person you think might've blocked you.

 Look below the last text you sent to see if it says Delivered, Read, or nothing underneath it.
 If your last text says Read, you're definitely not blocked.
-If there's nothing underneath your last text, that's a clear sign you've been blocked, but this indicator went away with the iOS 16.5 update.
+Nothing underneath your last text is a clear sign you've been blocked, but this indicator went away with the iOS 16.5 update.

 On iPhones running iOS 16.5 or later, the space below your last text will say Delivered whether you're blocked or not on iMessages.
 If your phone is running iOS 16.4 or earlier and you see Delivered beneath your last text, you're not blocked.

-Seeing a Not Delivered message below your last text is not a sign you've been blocked.
-If you spot this message, it only means there was an error in sending your message.
+Seeing a Not Delivered message below your last text is not a sign the other person has blocked you.
+If you spot this message, it only means there was an error when sending your message.
 Tap the exclamation mark next to this text, and select Try Again to resend the text.

-Check your text thread to see if your messages went from blue to green recently.
-Unless the other person recently switched from iPhone to an Android device, this is a sign you've probably been blocked on iMessage.
+Check your text thread to see if your messages recently went from blue to green.
+Unless the other person recently switched from iPhone to Android, this is a sign that the other person has blocked you on iMessage.

 Seeing the moon icon doesn't mean you've been blocked